 | Technical audits | Screaming Frog | Free-£199/yr | Manual site crawling |

-| AI search monitoring | Semrush AI Visibility | $249+ | Manually checking chatbot answers |
+| AI search monitoring | Semrush AI Visibility | $99/mo add-on | Manually checking chatbot answers |

 You don’t need all six on day one.
 Start with one, get it running, add the next.
-If you’re looking for a broader AI assistant for your business, the same “one job at a time” approach applies.

 Research and keyword discovery

 A BrightEdge survey of 750+ marketers found 42% of SEOs say AI tools have already replaced their old keyword research process.
 That number jumps to 58% at companies with 500+ employees.
+The average enterprise team now runs 4.2 different AI tools (Aira State of Technical SEO).
+That feels like too many, honestly.

 Keyword clustering and content planning